Phase-Space Engineering and Collective Dynamics in Memcomputing: Numerical results

-As anticipated in Sec.~\ref{memory_role}, DLRO is the key physical property that enables DMMs to efficiently find a solution to a given problem.
+As anticipated in Sec.~\ref{memory_role}, collective behavior is the key physical property that enables DMMs to efficiently find a solution to a given problem.
 To corroborate this, we study the emergence of correlations in DMMs by extracting avalanche distributions of the fast DOFs.
-We define an avalanche as a cluster of connected ``flips'' in the logical variables that occur in recent succession (see the SM for a more detailed definition).
-These can be visualized as ``waves'' that propagate through the system comprised of many $v_i$'s whose corresponding Boolean values flip rapidly.
+We define an avalanche as follows.
+When the boolean value of any $v_i$ changes, we say an event has occurred at time $t$ and location $i$.
+We then search for similar flipping events at nearest-neighbors of $v_i$, defined as the other logical variables that appear in the same clauses as $v_i$, within a window of time.
+If one of the nearest-neighbors of $v_i$ flips before this window of time has passed, the size of the avalanche is increased by 1, and further events are then searched for adjacent to the newest event.
+See the SM for more details regarding the generation of these avalanches.
+These can be visualized as ``waves'' that propagate through the system comprised of many $v_i$'s whose corresponding boolean values flip rapidly.
 In our phase space dynamics, avalanches correspond to jumps along instantons.